-For those of us lucky enough to have work to do during the time of COVID-19, it may be hard to actually get any work done.
+For those of us working from home, it may be hard to actually get any work done.
 What started as a fantasy of more sleep, more time with family or more time for oneself can quickly become a nightmare for personal productivity.
-Even with all the time in the world it can be easy to find yourself procrastinating a to-do list; whether it be one more episode in a Netflix binge, an entire load of laundry or a 4 hour social media blackhole.
+Even with all the time in the world it can be easy to find yourself procrastinating on a to-do list by first indulging in one more Netflix episode, an entire load of laundry or a 4 hour social media blackhole.

-The most important thing to understand is that successful working from home is all about balance.
+The most important thing to understand is that achieving optimal success while working from home is all about balance.
 You don’t need to beat yourself up every time you take time for yourself and your mental health, just make sure you set yourself up to continue work afterwards.
-With the right balance of work and play, all of us can thrive in this quarantine instead of being stuck in a rut.
+With the right balance of work and play, all of us can thrive in quarantine instead of getting stuck in a rut.

-Here are our ‘hacks’ on how to stay productive while working from home.
+Here are our fav five ‘wellness hacks’ to stay productive while working from home.

 Coming from a set daily routine can be jarring to our internal clocks.
 It's a common misconception that people who work from home are available for recreation during work hours.
 Not having a routine can mess with our sleep, our eating, our exercise and our overall focus!
-When your working and relaxing environments are combined, it's helpful to create a schedule to differentiate between the two.
-Check out this ayurvedic daily routine!
+When you're working and relaxing environments are combined, it's helpful to create a schedule to differentiate between the two.

-It is okay if you falter on the schedule once in a while.
+It is okay if you falter on the set schedule once in a while.
 Give yourself the freedom to spend a day watching Netflix.
 The schedule is there for you when you return, to keep yourself on track.
 Most importantly, when you are not working, shut down your electronic devices, so you can truly unwind without distractions.
-If you must use your phone or computer, tune in to one of many apps to aid in relaxation, such as Moment, Offtime, or Breakfree.
+If you must use your phone or computer, tune in to one of many apps to aid in relaxation, such as Moment or Offtime.

-When creating your schedule, try to use the same language you would if you were working at the office, you can even refer to your home work space as your office.
+When creating your schedule, try to use the same language you would if you were working at the office, you can even refer to your home work space as “your office”.
 That language creates a distinct separation between work and play.
-For an example schedule check out our other article all about staying healthy and happy during this unprecedented time!

 When you have a deadline looming, it's easy to spend time doing almost anything else.
-I know I personally have had a hard time being distracted by the "to-dos” around the house.
+It’s easy to become distracted by the endless list of “to-dos” around the house.
 What may have been your least favorite house chore may now be a means for you to prolong getting to work!
 Don’t let a pile of dirty clothes take precedent during your scheduled work time.
 Here is a guide on how you can work remotely and still be the best with the remote worker's tool belt.

 So, how do you avoid mid-day cleaning sprees?
 One suggestion is to position your desk or workspace with your back to the mess so that it's ‘out of sight out of mind.’
 Even better, if you have the space, set up a partition to actually separate your workspace from living space.
-It may not be the office you are used to but having a ‘different’ space for work may help your brain adjust better to working from home.
+It may not be the office you are used to but having a physical boundary between work and living space may help your brain to better adjust to working from home.

 Likewise, set aside time to tidy the house.
 I like to do this before I get settled at the desk.
 I also use this time to organize my thoughts and formulate my list of work priorities for the day.
 This way, once you sit at your desk, you can adhere to your focused work plan without domestic distractions.